 Did you know

-- Only 20-25% of donated clothing is resold or reused locally (this is because the amount of clothing donated every year is greater than local demand for second-hand clothing).
+Only 20 to 25% of donated clothing is resold or reused locally (this is because the amount of clothing donated every year is greater than local demand for second-hand clothing).

 Donating clothing